What Does Lilac Flower Mean and Symbolise?

 Spread the love

-When you think about the name Lilac, you would first think of the beautiful color – somewhat like a lighter shade of purple.
-Lilac is one of the breath-taking colors the sky makes every sunset.
+When you think about the name lilac, you would first think of the beautiful lilac color – somewhat like a lighter shade of purple.
+It has the same name as the color but it doesn’t make it less of a floral beauty.

-Lilacs were first brought to Europe in the 16th century by Puritans traveling from Persia.
+The lilac shrub was first brought to Europe in the 16th century by Puritans traveling from Persia.
 They were first botanically described around 1625.
-Lilacs are plants with charming and colorful flowers composed of large panicles and a fragrant scent.
+Lilac tree or shrub is a plant with charming and colorful flowers composed of large panicles and a fragrant scent.
 It is an elegant springtime flowering shrub or tree native to Eastern Europe and in some regions of temperate Asia.

-The flowers belong to the Syringa genus of the Oleaceae or Olive family.
-The genus name comes from the Greek word syrinx meaning pipe or tube.
-Wondering why?
-It is because the stems of these flowers are hollowed out inside!
+The flowers belong to the Syringa genus of the Oleaceae family or Olive family.
+It comes from the same family as olives and is often mistaken for an olive tree.
+The genus name comes from the Greek word syrinx which means pipe or tube.
+The lilac’s scientific name is in reference with how the stems are hollow on the inside.

-There are only about 25 species of these simple yet delicate flowers!
-A few of these wonderful species include the common Lilac (S. vulgaris), the Persian Lilac (S. persica), and the Daphne Lilac (S. pubescens).
+There are only about 25 species of these simple yet delicate flowers with a hardy nature!
+A few of these wonderful species include the common Lilac (Syringa vulgaris), the Persian Lilac (Syringa persica), and the Daphne Lilac (Syringa pubescens).

-Have you ever read about a flower whose name comes from numerous cultural meanings?
-It arises from several foreign words such as lilas in French, līlak in Arabic, nīlak in Persian, or nīl in Sanskrit.
-With these diverse words in translation, the Lilac still beholds one true meaning – Lilac means a dark blue
+Have you ever read about a flower whose common name comes from numerous cultural meanings?
+It arises from several foreign words such as the French word lilas, Arabic word līlak, the Persian word nīlak, or the Sanskrit nīl.
+With these diverse words in translation, the lilac still beholds one true meaning – lilac means a dark blue

 Symbolism of Lilac Blossoms

-The Lilacs were symbolic of many beliefs.
-For instance, a white Lilac embodies feminine purity and virginity.
+The lilacs were symbolic of many beliefs.
+For instance, a white lilac embodies feminine purity and virginity.
+It can also symbolize confidence.
+Lilacs symbolize spring too because it is one of the earliest flowers to bloom in the year.

-It was believed that these flowers stood for the attribute of being one of a kind – a flower like no other is what the folk say.
+It was believed that the lilac symbolism stood for the attribute of being one of a kind – a flower like no other is what the folk say.
 It brought to life the bravery of going against the status quo by encouraging emotional expressions.

 In England, these blossoms are also symbolic of a woman’s fertility.
-The people of New Hampshire honor the purple Lilacs as their official state flower for how it symbolizes the hardy character of the men and most specifically, the women.
+The people of New Hampshire honor the purple lilacs as their official state flower for how it symbolizes the hardy character of the men and most specifically, the women.
+They often called it the state flower of New Hampshire.

-Laylocks also symbolize mystical entities.
+Lilacs also symbolize mystical entities.
 The zodiac Libra and Roman goddess of love and beauty – Venus, are said to be embodied by the grace of these blooms.
+It is the official flower that represents an 8th wedding anniversary showing a couple’s happiness and tranquility.

 Meaning of Lilac Flowers

-The meaning behind these blooms is just as delicate as its beauty.
-In the language of flowers, the Lilacs are messengers spreading happiness and glee.
+Lilac have many meanings.
+The secret behind lilac meanings are beautiful and intriguing.
+In the language of flowers, this beautiful flower is a messenger spreading happiness and glee.
 They are also meant as floral memoirs of your first love.
+It can have different meanings.
 What can mean a sweet memoir can also be an aching past because these flowers also mean a beautiful yet tragic love that is lost.

 What does a White Lilac Flower Mean?

-A white Laylock blossom will mean your untinged innocence.
+White lilacs will mean your untinged innocence.
 Surprisingly, it is also a floral embodiment of the memoir of a first love.
+It can also stand for purity and innocence – a youthful innocence.

 What does a Red Lilac Blossom Symbolize?